spyder-ide/spyder-docs/doc/panes/profiler.rst

 You can manually enter the path in the pane's path box and then run the analysis on the file by pressing :guilabel:`Profile` in the Profiler pane.

-You can also run profiling for the file that is currently open in the :doc:`editor` by clicking :menuselection:`&Run --> Profile` in the menu bar, or by using a configurable shortcut (:kbd:`F10` by default).
+You can also run profiling for the file that is currently open in the :ref:`panes-editor` by clicking :menuselection:`&Run --> Profile` in the menu bar, or by using a configurable shortcut (:kbd:`F10` by default).

 .. image:: /images/profiler/profiler-execution-menu.gif